-Damon brackets applies less pressure on your teeth than standard orthodontic appliances.
-This can be hugely beneficial in helping you or your child avoid the development of tooth problems down the road.
-When considering any type of teeth straightening appliance, it’s essential that you look at both the positives and negatives associated with the product.
-While this new system has plenty of positives, there are also a few concerns that you should keep in mind when selecting the appliance that will straighten your child’s teeth.
+Damon brackets apply less pressure on your teeth than standard orthodontic appliances.
+This can be beneficial in helping you avoid the development of tooth problems down the road.
+When considering braces, it’s essential that you look at the positives and negatives.
+While this new system has plenty of positives, there are also a few concerns that you should keep in mind.

-Given that this system is smaller than traditional orthodontic appliances, there are fewer places for bacteria to accumulate on the brackets and wires.
+This system is smaller than traditional orthodontic appliances.
+This means there are fewer places for bacteria to accumulate on the brackets and wires.
 Studies have also shown that this system is more effective at dealing with severe crowding of the teeth.
 This is something to keep in mind when considering your options.
-Another tangible benefit can be seen in the fact that they are more flexible than other alternative options.
-While Invisalign is one of the more popular teeth straightening methods, they are designed for smaller alterations.
-In comparison, the Damon option works well with both small and large alterations.
-A severe misalignment is corrected with this orthodontic appliance over time.

 While there are many benefits of selecting this system for your teeth straightening needs.
 There are also several disadvantages that you should be made aware of.
 These include:

-- While this system utilizes clear brackets, which helps you to avoid the very visible metal brackets that come with traditional orthodontic appliances.
+- This system utilizes clear brackets.
+These brackets help you to avoid the very visible metal brackets.
 The wires that hold these brackets in place are still comprised of visible metal.
-Thankfully, they are thin and not too noticeable.
+But, they are thin and not too noticeable.

-- The cost of them is higher than the traditional option, which is why it’s important to weigh the benefits with the associated cost.
+- The cost of them is higher than the traditional option.
+This is why it’s important to weigh the benefits with the associated cost.

-- Can be somewhat more frustrating to wear for the first few days, though this sensation tends to subside rather quickly.
+- Can be somewhat more frustrating to wear for the first few days. though this sensation tends to subside in a quick fashion.

 You can’t go wrong with the Damon option or traditional orthodontic appliances.
 Each option comes with a bevy of benefits to the teeth straightening process.
-If you’ve settled on the Damon system and feel as though this would provide your teeth with the best care, contact Gluck Orthodontics today to schedule your initial consultation.
+If you’ve settled on the Damon System contact Gluck Orthodontics today.
+You can schedule your initial consultation.
 Drs.
 Joel and Jonathan Gluck look forward to hearing from you.

 2125 Blakemore Avenue